philrmass/trimet-quickstop/docs/tasks.md

 * Add is pm to state, set by time of day in component did mount
 * Update component diagram
 * change am/pm color using global style
+* Convert change button to button
+* Convert quick button to button
+* Convert set button to button